This Startup Adds “Digital Citizenship” To School Curriculums

 One day last year, about 30 fifth graders at Seldens Landing Elementary School in Virginia were issued tablets and asked to answer questions about cyber-bullying.
 They started with the statement: “Sticks and stones may break your bones, but words will never hurt you.”
 Next, the kids had to take a poll: Is that really true or false?

-As students punched in their answers, the tablets relayed the results in near real-time, anonymously, to their teacher.
-There to assist was Alex Springer-Post, who runs the school’s “discovery lab”–basically, she’s the in-house tech expert for digitally-enhanced lessons–who was shocked by the results: Turns out, 65% of kids thought marked ‘True.’
+As students punched in their answers, the tablets relayed the results in near real time, anonymously, to their teacher.
+There to assist was Alex Springer-Post, who runs the school’s “discovery lab”–basically, she’s the in-house tech expert for digitally enhanced lessons–who was shocked by the results: Turns out, 65% of kids marked ‘True.’
 The saying might work for playground comebacks, but they’re not true at all, especially in the age of cyber-bullying, where the taunting can go wide and feel unrelenting.

 Next, the tablet offered examples of cyber-bullying on common apps that the kids might use like Messenger or SnapChat.
 Through the devices, Springer-Post surveyed who had seen that sort of abuse before and if they’d been individually exposed to it.